 One large orange chrysanthemum makes the perfect focal point between the two lamps.
 For some height on the lower shelf, I bought two wheat bundles from Homegoods.
 Originally, I was going to change to color of the ribbon but then realized I loved the way it coordinated with greenery on the mums.
 Isn’t it nice when the easy way ends up being the best way?

-After a few days, I might end up moving the mums outside.
-After all, I am not sure how long they will survive in the house…especially with my black thumb!
+After a few days, I might end up moving the mums outside to decorate the porch for fall.
+After all, I am not sure how long mums will survive in the house…especially with my black thumb!

 Thanks for stopping by to see how I am embracing fall in the dining room!
-Hopefully, I have inspired you to add some fall color to your home.
+Hopefully, I’ve inspired you to add some fall color to your home.

-If you like decorating with color, here are a couple more posts you might enjoy:
+If you like decorating with color, here are a couple more fall ideas you might enjoy:

 **Next, be sure to visit The Tattered Pew where you can tour Kelly’s beautiful family room decorated for fall!